skyboyer/backend/README.md

 You can launch the project with 'docker-compose up' command.
 Then open http://localhost/index.php/<route_path>

+Used DB - SQLite.

+Pages:

+localhost/index.php/product - list of products with links to adding/editing products

+localhost/index.php/person - ist of products with links to adding/editing persons

+localhost/index.php/person/like/product - filter for user's preferencies/product's lovers with links to adding/remowing user's likes and links to adding/removing product's lovers

 Initial task:

 Na podstawie diagramu EER (plik schema.mwb), należy wykonać aplikację z funkcjami: